 All five student groups are now in the process of providing comprehensive reports of their engineering ideas for their respective industry partners.
 The student generated ideas can provide valuable input for partners organisations as they progress to project implementation.

 “This fieldwork trip allowed us to apply our engineering knowledge to projects that will make a tangible difference to the community of Pune,” says Kiran Singh, a fifth-year Bachelor of Engineering Honours (Electrical) / Bachelor of Science (Advanced Mathematics) student who participated in the fieldwork trip.

 “Being able to work firsthand with industry organisations has not only added to my professional experience but also provided me with scope to view issues from the perspective of others.”

 In addition to gaining valuable practical experience, the students also had opportunities to learn more about the local customs, languages and traditions of Pune.

 Highlights included exploring the many markets and temples across the city, participation in a Bollywood dance class and sampling a traditional Indian thali – a round platter comprising of various food.

 “The program fosters independence and a mechanism for students to become immersed in Indian culture,” says Dr Thomas.

 “It’s always rewarding to see their confidence grow as they adapt to the location, master using auto rickshaws as transport and discovering the best places to eat!”

-The Humanitarian Engineering major is available to engineering students studying within the Faculty of Engineering and Information Technologies.
+The Humanitarian Engineering major is available to engineering students studying within the Faculty of Engineering.
 Students have previously conducted global fieldwork trips in Samoa and will later this year have opportunities to travel to Myanmar as well as India.